Is Culinary School Worth It in 2026?

 Why do savory dishes benefit from a hint of acidity?
 Why do we add eggs to a cake?
 Without an appreciation for these foundational culinary principles, you may find yourself unable to make substitutions and alterations, hindering your creativity in the future.

-In culinary school, Chef Instructors are available to explain the science behind ingredients and techniques, which may then become tools in your experimental toolbox.
+In culinary school, Chef Instructors are available to explain the science behind ingredients and techniques, which may then become tools in your experimental toolbox—or your “flavor bank,” as Chef Instructor Pietro Vitelli describes it, as he helps his students to understand technique through experimentation.
+This focus on the theory behind the technique differentiates the Escoffier experience from learning on the job.

 Culinary Students May Be Exposed to Worldwide Cuisines

 A restaurant or professional kitchen makes a certain number of predetermined menu items, often within one specific type of cuisine.
 Cooks are responsible for executing these same recipes over and over.
-And while they may gain great mastery of that one culinary style or those particular dishes, they won’t necessarily have the opportunity to explore different world cuisines.
+And while they may gain great proficiency in that one culinary style or those particular dishes, they won’t necessarily have the opportunity to explore different world cuisines.

 But in culinary school, students may have the opportunity to explore a much wider variety of food styles.
 Escoffier’s Culinary Arts programs may include courses on global or regional cuisines, exposing students to culinary traditions from around the world.